Di2g10/attribution-mock-data-model/README.md

 #### [Go To Top](#table-of-contents "Go To Top")

 ### 2.1 This projects branches
-<a href="https://git.clever-touch.com/insights-testing/kainos/crm-migration/-/tree/main">Main</a> - This is considered the live branch.
+<a href=" ADD WEBSITE LINK HERE ">Main</a> - This is considered the live branch.
 You should not make any changes within this branch.

-<a href="https://git.clever-touch.com/insights-testing/kainos/crm-migration/-/tree/Development_Validation_Checks">Development_Validation_checks</a> - You should create a branch from here for any development work.
+<a href=" ADD WEBSITE LINK HERE ">Development</a> - You should create a branch from here for any development work.
 The work can then be peer
 reviewed and pushed to main once checked.
 You should always branch from here.

 Other branches - You may see other branches but the two above are the main branches.